itz-me-zappex/flux/README.md

 focus = killall picom
 unfocus = picom

-; Example using CPU-limit to show this example, as game has connection to network, I do not want to freeze it completely in cases like downloading music or saving data on background
+; Example using CPU limit to show this example, as game has connection to network, I do not want to freeze it completely in cases like downloading music or saving data on background
 [Geometry Dash]
 name = GeometryDash.ex
 executable = /home/zappex/.local/share/Steam/steamapps/common/Proton 8.0/dist/bin/wine64-preloader